1 June to 3 September 2017

 Opening: 31 May, 6 pm

-Switzerland’s first large solo exhibition of the internationally renowned Argentine artist Tomás Saraceno (born in 1973 in San Miguel de Tucumán, lives and works in Berlin) will be held in summer 2017.
+Switzerland’s first large solo exhibition of the internationally renowned Argentine artist Tomás Saraceno (b.
+1973 in San Miguel de Tucumán, lives and works in Berlin) will be held in summer 2017.